Gromobrody/graphility/docs/database_indexes.rst

         def make_key(self,key):
                 return key

-Even if now class is in proper scope, the example won't work, because variable ``a`` isn't known to codernitydb3.
+Even if now class is in proper scope, the example won't work, because variable ``a`` isn't known to graphility.

 .. _sharding_in_indexes: